istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 ## Sidecar injection compatibility

-The use of the Istio CNI plugin requires Kubernetes pods to be deployed with a sidecar injection method that uses the `istio-sidecar-injector` configmap created from the Helm installation with the `istio_cni.enabled=true`.
+The use of the Istio CNI plugin requires Kubernetes pods to be deployed with a sidecar injection method that uses the `istio-sidecar-injector` configmap created from the installation with the `--set cni.enabled=true` option.
 Refer to [Istio sidecar injection](/docs/setup/additional-setup/sidecar-injection/) for details about Istio sidecar injection methods.

 The following sidecar injection methods are supported for use with the Istio CNI plugin: